danth/stylix/docs/src/styling.md

 Applications that fall under this groups are applications that complement the window management facilities of whatever window manager the user is using. examples of this include waybar and polybar.

 - base00 - Default Background Color
-- base01 - TODO
+- base01 - Alternate Background
-- base02 - Alternate Item Off
+- base02 - Alternate Item Off (for example internt disconected or media player off)
 - base03 - Selected Item In List
-- base04 - Misc Item (Clocks, Usernames)
+- base04 - Alternate Text Color
 - base05 - Default Text Color
-- base06 - TODO
+- base06 - Static Item
-- base07 - Urgent (Battery level critical, high temperatures)
+- base07 - Urgent
-- base08 - TODO
+- base08 - Static Item
-- base09 - Alternate Item On
+- base09 - Alternate Item On (for example internt disconected or media player off)
-- base0A - Media Player
+- base0A - Static Item
-- base0B - TODO
+- base0B - Static Item
-- base0C - TODO
+- base0C - Static Item
 - base0D - Item Off (for example item discharging or sound muted), Default List Background
 - base0E - Item On (for example item charging or with sound on)
 - base0F - Error